osamaalmughanni/Kumiko/Kumiko/docs.md

 3. Open the config.json file using a text editor of your choice.

-Inside the `config.json` file, you will find various settings that you can customize.
-Make sure to insert the URL of your Git repository as a value for `gitUrl`.
+Inside the `config.json` file, you will find a JSON structure containing various settings that you can customize.
+Look for the `gitUrl` key and insert the URL of your Git repository as its value.
+Here's an example:

 ```json
 {